reposense/RepoSense/docs/UserGuide.md

 * `repo-config.csv`: Add additional rows for the extra repos ([example](repo-config.csv))
 * `author-config.csv`: Add one row for each author in each repo you want to analyze

-## Using RepoSense with Netlify
+## Quickstart RepoSense with Netlify

-You can use Netlify to run RepoSense online with your configured files.
-This will yield easy access to the application, saving you the time and effort of setup and downloading the jar file every time you want to use the application.
-Further instructions can be found on this [guide](UsingNetlifyGuide.md).
+Using Netlify, and a fork of this repo, allows you to quickly get started online and enjoy a real time RepoSense report on your target repository.
+Further instructions can be found in this [guide](UsingNetlifyGuide.md).

 ## Using Travis-CI to automate publishing of the report to GitHub Pages